A number of years back I went on a foray into the world of experimental portraiture.

 I enjoy making these portraits of people who are involved in an endeavour that gives them joy, and perhaps provides an income from which they rely on.
 I've done a bunch of them a few years back.
 Driving all over Ontario, visiting people in their studios or homes.
 Yes, it involved time and effort.
 I suppose that is part of the allure of it for me.
 I enjoy doing projects that take effort and that are rather unique.
 I don't know of any other photographer who went around the Province photographing the same group of individuals that I did.
 If there was such a photographer, I don't know who it might have been.
 I didn't do those projects for monetary gain.
 On the contrary, I did them for emotional gain.
 I did them to satisfy a personal desire to make something that recognizes them for what they have achieved.
 In the meantime, I suppose I also did it for me.
 Having the ability to say, "I did that" gives me a sense of satisfaction.
 If I can't do something now and then that gives me that knowledge, I would surely go mad.
 I wonder what the next project will involve.
 Always trying new things can be a rewarding experience.
 At least if they are with good intentions.

 My goal this year is to experience new ways of expressing my creativity with photography, and hopefully to find a new income source along the way.
 Having taken the dive into product photography, I've learned some new techniques, made a few contacts and have indeed added some income to the coffers.
 So far so good.
 Trying new things may work out after all.
-Better to experience life than to sit on your meaty bits and watch it pass you by.
-Yesterday I was reminded of the importance for a business to use proper practices when uploading images to their business website.
+Better to experience life than to sit on your meaty bits and watch it pass you by. |

 Mike Taylor